Fluctuating landscapes and heavy tails in animal behavior: Slowly fluctuating landscapes: generality of heavy tails

 \subsubsection{Slowly-driven double-well potential}

-We now relax the simplifications of the previous analysis and fully simulate the two-dimensional stochastic dynamics for a double-well potential whose barrier height is slowly modulated according to an Ornstein-Uhlenbeck process, Fig.\,\ref{fig:4}(a).
-The dynamics are given by an It\^o stochastic differential equation,
+As a further illustration of our result Eq.~\ref{eq:f(t)_asymp}, we consider a double-well potential whose barrier height is slowly modulated according to an Ornstein-Uhlenbeck process, Fig.\,\ref{fig:4}(a).
+The dynamics of $x$ and $s$ are given by